 Enjoy our fantastic selection of low calorie wine.
-We have included our favourite red, white, rosé, and prosecco low cal options including a very popular Aldi wine.
+We have included our favourite red, white, rosé, and prosecco low cal options.

 Calories in wine come in two guises.
 Those in the alcohol: each gram of alcohol contains seven calories.
 And those in the sugar that’s either a leftover from the fermentation process or in the case of some wines, such as champagne, added after to give the wine a sweeter flavour.